BlueBrain/hpcbench/README.rst

 License
 =======

-This project is licensed under the BSD License.
+This project is licensed under the GPLv3 License.
 See the LICENSE_ file for more details.

 .. _LICENSE: ./LICENSE